Abortion in Canada: Second Morgentaler challenge: 1988

 Upon his release from prison in Quebec, Morgentaler decided to challenge the federal abortion law in other provinces.
 Over the next ten years, he opened and operated private abortion clinics across the country in direct violation of the law.
-Following a fourth jury acquittal in 1984, the Ontario government appealed the decision.
+Following a fourth jury acquittal in 1984, the provincial Crown prosecution service appealed the decision.
 The Ontario Court of Appeal set aside the acquittal and ordered a re-trial.

 Morgentaler, in turn, appealed to the Supreme Court of Canada.
 In a landmark decision, the Supreme Court declared in 1988 the entirety of the country's abortion law to be unconstitutional: R. v.
 Morgentaler.
 By a 5-2 decision, the Court held that section 251 of the Criminal Code was of no force or effect because it violated section 7 of the Canadian Charter of Rights and Freedoms.
 Section 7 states that: "Everyone has the right to life, liberty, and the security of the person, and the right not to be deprived thereof, except in accordance with the principles of fundamental justice."
 The Court also held that the infringement could not be justified under s.
 1 of the Charter, which in some cases allows a government to provide a reasonable justification for an infringement.

 There was no single majority judgment.
 Chief Justice Dickson, Justice Beetz, and Justice Wilson all wrote decisions finding the law to be unconstitutional, but for varying reasons in support.
 Justice McIntyre wrote the dissenting opinion.

 Chief Justice Dickson held that "[f]orcing a woman, by threat of criminal sanction, to carry a fetus to term unless she meets certain criteria unrelated to her own priorities and aspirations" infringed the woman's right to security of the person, as protected by s.
 7 of the Charter.
 Justice Wilson found that the law "asserts that the woman's capacity to reproduce is to be subject, not to her own control, but to that of the state" which similarly breached the right to security of the person.